How much is your case worth?Get a free case evaluation

 - Once the police have gathered all the information (that they find necessary to write the police report), the officers will start to create the official accident report.

-Typically 3 to 5 days after the accident, the official police report should be available.
+Typically, three to five days after the accident, the official police report should be available.